Which Data Visualization Tool Is Best For Dashboards?

 What are data visualization dashboards and why are they important?

-Using automated reporting or interactive platforms allows you to keep your dashboards up-to-date.
-These tools make it easier to gain a clear understanding of current events and traverse challenging developments.
+Using automated reporting or interactive platforms allows you to keep your dashboards up to date.
+These tools make it easier to gain a clear understanding of current events and navigate complex developments.

 How do I choose what data visualization tool is best for dashboards?